er-or/er-or.github.io/README.md

-Static website to link to from my resume for those seeking more background information.
-Hosting plan is running out of CPUs regularly and I don't want to pay the extra money.
+Static website to link to from my resume for those seeking more background information and linking to my humble github profile at the same time.